cherenkevich/juno.sh/_posts/2017-09-01-privacy-policy.markdown

 When using these general data and information, the Rational Matter does not draw any conclusions about the data subject.
 Rather, this information is needed to (1) deliver the content of our website correctly, (2) optimize the content of our website as well as its advertisement, (3) ensure the long-term viability of our information technology systems and website technology, and (4) provide law enforcement authorities with the information necessary for criminal prosecution in case of a cyber-attack.
 Therefore, the Rational Matter analyzes anonymously collected data and information statistically, with the aim of increasing the data protection and data security of our enterprise, and to ensure an optimal level of protection for the personal data we process.
 The anonymous data of the server log files are stored separately from all personal data provided by a data subject.

-Applications by Rational Matter (such as Juno: Jupyter Notebook Client) collect a series of general data and information when a data subject is using it, having purchased and installed on their mobile device.
+Applications by Rational Matter (such as Juno and Juno Connect) collect a series of general data and information when a data subject is using it, having purchased and installed on their mobile device.
 This general data and information are stored in the server log files.
 Collected may be (9) application versions used, (10) the operating system used by the accessing system, (11) the date and time of access to the application, and (12) any other similar data and information that may be used in the event of attacks on our information technology systems.

 Same as for website data, when using these general data and information, the Rational Matter does not draw any conclusions about the data subject.
 Rather, this information is needed to analyze anonymously collected data and information statistically, with the aim of increasing the data protection and data security of our enterprise, and to ensure an optimal level of protection for the personal data we process.
 The anonymous data of the server log files are stored separately from all personal data provided by a data subject.